Skip to content

 2. Attend a check-in event (either on-site or online)

-Due to high demand, check-in events and Selection Sprints have limited spots and are filled on a first-come, first-served basis.
+Check-in events and Selection Sprints have limited spots and are filled on a first-come, first-served basis.

 The studies at Hive are full-time and on-site.

-There are only two requirements for applying:
+There are two requirements for applying:

 It is not possible to apply for a student visa based on studies at Hive.